JAPANESE TEA HISTORY

 Tea was originally used for medicinal purposes, and tea’s consumption was limited to the aristocracy and clergy.
 This use in the Buddhist community was what brought tea from China to Japan by the priests Saicho (767-822) in 805, and Kukai (774-835) in 806.
-They are credited with being the early transmitters of the tea culture that accompanied Buddhism which was introduced to the aristocracy of Japan.
-After Emperor Saga (786-842, reign 809-823) was served tea by Eichu (743-816), another priest recently returned from China, at Boshakuji Temple in Omi in 815; he commands that tea cultivation begin.
-A growing thirst develops among the elite for this medicinal and magical beverage.
+They are credited with being the early transmitters of the tea culture that accompanied Buddhism which was then introduced to the aristocracy of Japan.
+After Emperor Saga (786-842, reign 809-823) was served tea by Eichu (743-816,) another priest recently returned from China, at Boshakuji Temple in Omi in 815; he commands that tea cultivation begin.
+A growing thirst develops for this medicinal and magical beverage among the elite.

 A second wave of Buddhism came to Japan in the late 12th Century, this time with a focus on the philosophies of Zen Buddhism that so attracted the warrior class.
 In this period, it was the monk Eisai (1141-1215) who brought seeds of tea and enlightenment back from China and established cultivation in Uji, an outer district of Kyoto.
 In 1214, Eisai wrote “Kissa Yojiki,” (Health Benefits of Tea,) the first book in Japan dedicated to tea.